-BIO 101 Orientation to the Discipline (1)
+Orientation to the Discipline (1) BIO 101

-This course is designed to introduce students to the basic skills necessary for academic success in the discipline of Biology and to provide students with an overview of professions in which the major may be applied.
+As offered This course is designed to introduce students to the basic skills necessary for academic success in the discipline of Biology and to provide students with an overview of professions in which the major may be applied.
 Pass/Fail.